xavierpok/tp/docs/DeveloperGuide.md

        Expected: Displays all marked contacts (denoted by ★) in the list view.
 8. Filtering a contact by un-marked status
     1. Test case: `filter u/` <br>
-       Expected: Displays all um-marked contacts (denoted by ☆) in the list view.
+       Expected: Displays all un-marked contacts (denoted by ☆) in the list view.
     2. Test case: `filter u/important` <br>
        Expected: Displays all un-marked contacts (denoted by ☆) in the list view.